 What was it that changed all these people’s lives?
-Was it a lie?
-Was it deception?
+Was it a lie, or a deception?
 Was it a fabricated story?
 Have you heard, dear reader, of any person who would be ready to die for a lie?
 No!
-Their lives had been changed because they had seen Christ alive, resurrected from the dead.
+Their lives had been changed because they had seen Christ alive, after his resurrection from the dead.

 Third, the total and sudden change that happened to Paul, the former persecutor of the Christians, after Jesus appeared to him